model-map/wikipedia-to-kindle-azw3-pdf/README.md

 # Usage

-Depending on the execution method chosen (either 4.1 or 4.2 from above) the articles can be sent by using the command `./wikipedia-to-kindle.sh computer_science algorithm linux` <br>
+Depending on the execution method chosen (either 4.1 or 4.2 from above) the articles can be sent by using the command<br>
+`./wikipedia-to-kindle.sh computer_science algorithm linux` <br>
 or<br>
 `[alias] computer_science algorithm linux`<br>